 The Asian Dramaturgs' Network (ADN) is formed with the intent of mapping and networking the region's dramaturgical experience and knowledge.
 ADN is collaboratively conceptualised with Centre 42 and held its inaugural ADN Symposium in Singapore in 2016.
-Since then, various gatherings of dramaturgs, performance makers and arts educators from around the Asia-Pacific region have taken place in Japan and Australia.
+Since then, various gatherings of dramaturgs, performance makers and arts educators from around the Asia-Pacific region have taken place in Singapore, Japan, Australia and Indonesia.
 Centre 42 is the principal organising partner for ADN.

 ADN's objectives are: